rust-lang/prev.rust-lang.org/faq.md

 ### Can I write a macro to generate identifiers?

 Not currently.
-Rust macros are so-called ["hygienic macros"](https://en.wikipedia.org/wiki/Hygienic_macro), which intentionally avoid capturing or creating identifiers that may cause name unexpected collisions with other identifiers.
+Rust macros are ["hygienic macros"](https://en.wikipedia.org/wiki/Hygienic_macro), which intentionally avoid capturing or creating identifiers that may cause unexpected collisions with other identifiers.
 Their capabilities are significantly different than the style of macros commonly associated with the C preprocessor.
-Macro invocations can only appear in places where they are explicitly supported: items, methods declarations, statements, expressions, and patterns.
+Macro invocations can only appear in places where they are explicitly supported: items, method declarations, statements, expressions, and patterns.
 Here, "method declarations" means a blank space where a method can be put.
 They can't be used to complete a partial method declaration.
 By the same logic, they can't be used to complete a partial variable declaration.

 <h2 id="debugging">Debugging</h2>